-METALS-Copper slips after disappointment over Trump speech
+METALS-Copper slips after Trump threat of more China tariffs

 Hansen said traders were focusing on support at $5,800, a key technical level.

-Three-month copper on the London Metal Exchange (LME) had shed 0.7% to $5,830 a tonne by 1515 GMT, the lowest since Nov.
-1. It was on track to fall for a fourth straight session.
+Three-month copper on the London Metal Exchange (LME) shed 0.6% to $5,835 a tonne in final open-outcry trading, the lowest since Nov.
+1. It was down for a fourth straight session.

 * COPPER STOCKS: Copper inventories in LME-approved warehouses MCUSTX-TOTAL fell to a five-month low at 224,425 tonnes, while stocks in warehouses tracked by the Shanghai Futures Exchange CU-STX-SGH have declined 44% since March to 148,687 tonnes.